TANISHQDAS/23BAI10440-23BAI10587-23BAI10252/README.md

 Eval episode reward: 230.5
 Eval episode reward: 215.8
 Average reward: 224.3

+This evaluation stage helps determine whether the trained model has learned a stable landing policy.

 Demo

 The trained agent can be visualized in the environment using render mode.
-This demonstrates how the learned policy controls the spacecraft to land successfully.
+This demonstration shows how the learned policy controls the spacecraft to land successfully within the landing zone.

 ## Files and usage